 I was invited to participate in a panel of marketing industry executives who each provided their expectations for 2018.
 Expert panelists weighed in on the macro environment, and evolution of the marketing industry as companies reshape their offerings to meet consumer wants and needs.
-I focused on how marketing teams and agencies need to help brands bridge the gap between customer promise and actual experience:
+The needs to unite customer marketing with a brand’s ability to deliver experiences is one of the key consumer marketing trends on the horizon.
+My panelist response focused on how marketing teams and agencies need to help brands bridge the gap between customer promise and actual experience:

 #BigQ2018: Ad agencies must keep customers coming back